cryptocopycats/contracts/README.md

 For more see [**Inside the Wrapped CryptoKitties (WCK, WG0, WVG0) Blockchain Contracts / Services »**](cryptokitties-wrapped)

 ## CryptoCats

+> Cute little 8-bit cats on the Blockchain.
+> Launched v3 in December 2017 with 625 vintage non-fungible tokens (NFTs),
+> pre the ERC721 standard.

 ### /cryptocats - CryptoCatsMarket